Lichen planus

 Mouth lichen planus

-Usually lichen planus has a lace-like pattern of streaky white patches that occasionally can be thickened.
-Often patches are symmetrical (they affect the same site on different sides of the mouth) or may be linked with red patches or soreness.
+Usually lichen planus has a lace-like pattern of streaky white patches.
+The patches can occasionally thickened.
+Often patches are:

 What lichen planus is not